Healthy Aging

 • Joint or muscle pain

-As you can see from that list, the wide range of symptoms can be caused by a number of things besides adrenal fatigue, which makes it easy to overlook the adrenals as a possible cause—and makes it easy for skeptical doctors to pooh-pooh the whole idea and more or less imply the patients are mental cases.
+As you can see from that list, the wide range of symptoms can be caused by many things besides adrenal fatigue, which makes it easy to overlook the adrenals as a possible cause—and makes it easy for skeptical doctors to pooh-pooh the whole idea and more or less imply the patients are mental cases.

 It’s no surprise that those with high levels of adrenal dysfunction typically seek help from one doctor after another but find no lasting relief.